lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 relative difficulty in traveling between two points within the district".
 And
 \cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".

-Despite the relative merits of point-wise distance metrics, there are two areas of improvement---one theoretical, the other empirical.
-Firstly, all point-wise distance metrics suggested in the literature use Euclidean distances.
-But many have rightly suggested that we should consider travel times/driving durations instead.
-For instance, while \cite{fh2011} used Euclidean distance in their metric, they point out its shortcomings:

-> Suppose there is a city on a hill.
-On the West side is [a] mild, long incline toward the rest of the city, which is in a plane.
-On the East side is a steep cliff, either impassable or with just a narrow, winding road that very few people use.
-While the next residential center to the East is much closer to the hilltop on a horizontal plane, it is much further on all sorts of distances that we think might matter: transportation time, intensity of social interactions, sets of shared local public goods and common interests, etc. Thus, for all practical purposes, one probably wants to include the hilltop in a Western district rather than an Eastern one.
-More general notions of distance can handle this.

-The "impassable" region on the East would have a short Euclidean distance, and any districting plan that put the hilltop with the Eastern district would be unfairly penalised by these point-wise distance metrics.
-On the other hand, the impassable region would have a long driving duration, accurately reflecting the political geography.
-In this and many other cases like it (e.g. large bodies of water), driving durations better reflect a state's unique political geographies.

-After acknowledging the shortcomings of Euclidean distance,
-\citeauthor{fh2011} specifically suggest using driving durations to improve their metric: "one can extend much of [our analysis] by using driving distance or what legal scholars refer to as 'communities of interest'".

-There are thus strong theoretical grounds for using driving durations in point-wise distance metrics.
-Why then have scholars not adopted it, seeing as they agree on its superiority?
-This brings me to my empirical criticism: the point-wise distance metrics scholars have proposed are either far too computationally complex to compute at scale, or have restrictions that make using travel times difficult, if not impossible.
-For instance, the metric that \citet{fh2011} propose requires solving an *NP-complete* problem.
-A term used in computer science, an NP-complete problem scales exponentially with the size of the input.
-This makes it prohibitively expensive on larger states.
-And while they have an approximation that runs much quicker, they provide no bounds on the correctness of this approximation.

-Similarly, \citeauthor{olson2010} has a metric that minimises the average distance from each voter to the center of their district.
-He says of travel times "that it might be the right kind of thing to measure, but it would take too long...
-The large amount of map data and extra computer time to calculate all those travel times would slow the process down horribly.
-It would then require a room filling supercomputer to get an answer in a reasonable amount of time." \citep{olson2010}.
-And finally, \citeauthor{cm2010}'s measure cannot feasibly be improved with driving durations due to the difficulty of finding point-to-point travel distances without passing through another district.
-This is because most routing engines allow you only to specify a route between two (or more) points.
-They do not further allow you to specify regions through which the route cannot pass.

 #### An improved point-wise distance metric: Human compactness